whatsyourask/basics-of-pwn/content/stack-overflow/stack-overflow.md

 So, the main part here starts at `push 0x0`.
 The `execve()` function is just a system call.
 And it has its standard.
 Here, you see that the program pushes two zeros into the stack and then pushes the EAX, which is just a pointer to our `/bin/sh`.
 Then it does `call 10a0 <execve@plt>` which is moves the number of a system call in the EAX register and sends interruption to execute a system call(The CPU switches to kernel mode).

-As this [table] says the standard for an execve system call:
+As this 32-bit syscall table says the standard for an execve system call:

 ```
 ---------------eax-----ebx-------ecx-----edx--